FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Convergence Proof

 We then consider the federated setting.
-Let $A^{N \times N}$ denotes the adjacency matrix of all nodes and $A_k^{N_k \times N_k}$ denotes the adjacency matrix of the nodes in client $k$.
-Let $f_k$ represents the local loss function (without communication) of client $k$.
-Then the local gradient is
+Let $\bm{A}^{N \times N}$ denote the adjacency matrix of all nodes and $\bm{A}_k^{N_k \times N_k}$ denotes the adjacency matrix of the nodes in client $k$.
+Let $f_k$ represent the local loss function (without communication) of client $k$.
+Then the local gradient given model parameter $\bm{W}$ is